rcos/rcos-handbook/slides/intro.md

 ---

 ### Overview
-- Introductions
+- What is RCOS?
-- Time Commitments
+- Meetings
+- New Changes to RCOS
-- Semester Overview
+- Getting Started
-- Observatory
+- Tips for Success
-- Status Updates
-- Small Group
-- Large Group
-- Code of Conduct
-- Q & A
 ---

 ### About this presentation